ZenyoSelf/thc-enshift/readme.md

 I switched to PrimeNG, as it is what i'm familiar with, and it also has a lot of components that are easy to use and customize.

-i will use sqlite3 as it is straightforward and doesn't need to install anything.
+I chose SQLite3 as it is straightforward and doesn't need to install anything.

-i'll use bcrypt for basic hashing.
+I implemented bcrypt for basic hashing.

 nodemailer for the password recovery flow.

 I did a simple middleware for the profile, at first i wanted to use it for session (remember Me).

-My approach is to put the initTables inside the start routine, so that if i need to adapt the DB, no need to run another script everytime (less things to do in the future)
+My approach is to put the initTables inside the start routine, so that if i need to adapt the DB, no need to run another script everytime (fewer things to do in the future)